Kyle Tucker Player Props: Astros vs. Mariners

 Kyle Tucker At The Plate

+- Tucker has 92 hits and an OBP of .368 to go with a slugging percentage of .478.
+All three of those stats are tops among Houston hitters this season.

-- He ranks 15th in batting average, 24th in on base percentage, and 39th in slugging among qualified hitters in MLB.
+- He ranks 14th in batting average, 22nd in on base percentage, and 40th in slugging among the qualified hitters in MLB action.

-- Tucker is batting .429 with two homers during his last outings and is riding a 12-game hitting streak.
+- Tucker will look to extend his 13-game hitting streak.
+He's batting .400 with one homer during his last outings.

+- In 67.4% of his 86 games this season, Tucker has picked up at least one hit.
+He's also had 26 multi-hit games.

-- Tucker has picked up an RBI in 40.0% of his games this year, with more than one RBI in 16.5% of his games.
-He has also plated three or more runs in four contests.
+- Tucker has had at least one RBI in 39.5% of his games this year (34 of 86), with more than one RBI 14 times (16.3%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.